sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 ### More control

 WordPress has various discussion settings, through which you can fine-tune how comments are displayed and moderated.

-These settings can be found at **Settings > Discussion**.
+You can find these settings at **Settings > Discussion**.

 ### Gotta catch 'em all

 With Honeypot, you can be confident that each comment that comes through is written by a human.
 But, if even those human comments are spam, consider combining this extension with an authoritative comment plugin like [Akismet](https://wordpress.org/plugins/akismet/).
-That plugin tracks the user's comment activity over many websites.
+That plugin tracks the user's comment activity over many websites; but, using that might be unfavorable since it sends private user-data to third-parties.

 ## Developers